-In Part 2 of my camper conversion I began repairing and treating all the rust in the doors and frame work.
-I used a 3 part rust treatment from Dulux.
+In Part Two of my camper conversion I began repairing and treating all the rust in the doors and frame work.
+I used a three part rust treatment from Dulux.
 This consisted of DULUX Quit Rust Rust Remover, Cold Galv primer, and gloss enamel topcoat.
 I used an angle grinder with grinding and cutting discs and a drill wire brush to remove all rust first before treating.

 Typical for a 20 year old door. 🙁